The Everyday Prayer Co started as a simple desire I had: I wanted to learn how to pray the Rosary.

 Take your time memorizing them, if you haven't before.
 Once you have them memorized, take some time to think about what you are actually saying when you say them.
 Think about what the words mean and what you are asking.
 Let them sink in.
 Don't move on until you feel like you really know these prayers.

-If you need a copy of all the prayers of the Rosary, you can find them at our link: Link
+If you need a copy of all the prayers of the Rosary, download a free PDF guide from the Everyday Prayer Co here.

 Here's how a decade goes: